Ventto/mons/README.md

 More monitors:
   -O:   Enables only the selected monitor.
   -S:   Enables only two monitors [MON1,MON2:P],
         MON1 and MON2 are monitor IDs,
         P takes the value [R] right or [T] top for the MON2's placement.

 Daemon mode:
-  -m:    Performs an automatic display if it detects only one monitor.
+  -m:   Re-establishs the display if it detects only one monitor.
 ```

 # Examples